jakewelliott/passport-pwa/senior-design/opr1/slides.md

 <!--

 For the rest of iteration 1, we're going to be implementing the remaining wireframes, creating a low level design for the backend, and have fully functioning auth.
-We still need to figure out how exactly we're going to be testing this thing, and we'd like it to be as automatic as possible.
-Our deadline for all of this is February 12th, which marks the end of Iteration 1.
+We still need to flesh out a descriptive testing plan, and we'd like any testing to be as automatic as possible.
+Completing this marks the end of iteration 1, and we hope to achieve this by February 12th.

 And with that comes the end of our presentation.
 Thank you for listening!